OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 William married Karawhira Kapu on 20 January 1881 and they had two children – Alice and George.

 Many of William’s ventures were financed by his family in England.
-William’s brother Dr Henry Moon (a dental surgeon) came to Cambridge and bailed William out of many ventures but, after he returned to England, William was declared bankrupt in 1890.
+William’s brother Dr Henry Moon (a dental surgeon) came to Cambridge and bailed William out of many ventures but, after Henry returned to England, William was declared bankrupt in 1890.

+His death certificate states that he died in 1924 aged 86, and was buried in Taupo.
 The Moon name is perpetuated in ‘Moon Creek’ which provided water for Cambridge’s first water supply in 1903.

 MOORE Henry Whitehorn